What’s in the cards for your career?

 Roughly 1-in-5 of our members under the age of 30 are occasional teachers.
 In those first years of your teaching career you’ve probably been dealt a hand that involves hustling between jobs and navigating new schools.
 We’ve been listening to new teachers and have a few tricks that just may prove to be aces up your sleeve as you begin your career.

 While working a night shift in hospitality won’t help grow your pension, teaching night school likely will.
-The fact is, any time you spend working for a participating employer will add to your credit.
+The fact is, any time you spend working for a participating employer will add to your credit, up to a full school year.
 The more credit you have, the bigger your pension will be.
 Keep this in mind when weighing your options for supplementing your income.

 While you’re searching for that full-time permanent position, you don’t have to limit yourself to just one employer.
 If you end up supply teaching for more than one school board, you’ll grow your pension with every pay cheque you earn.